maxbucknell/magento-amdjs/README.md

 Then, when the page loads, the modules will be collected, and compiled into one file along with the dependencies.
 This file will be loaded in the `before_body_end` block.

-This system uses require.js as its loader of choice, but no asynchronous calls will be made.
+This system uses require.js as its loader of choice, but no asynchronous http requests will be made.
+This module compiles all modules and puts them into one file that loads at the end of the body.
+Like a best practice.

 ## Contributions